Hagtronics/statistics-scripts/general-statistics-python/readme.md

-## Heading2
-Full Classical Statistics Analysis program with a interactive GUI
+##Full Classical Statistics Analysis program with a interactive GUI

 When run the program opens a simple interactive GUI.